Upstream Acquisitions

 - Rule 64 of the Code prohibits misleading or deceptive conduct in relation to Code-regulated transactions or events.[9]

-- Any statements, actions or other conduct by any person in relation to the downstream Code company (or potentially the upstream acquisition) would be subject to the rule 64 prohibition.
+- Any statements, actions or other conduct by any person in relation to the Downstream Code Company (and potentially the upstream acquisition) would be subject to the rule 64 prohibition.

 - Particular care should be taken over "last and final statements".
-For example, if the upstream acquirer were to state that it was going to elect the Control Reduction Option, that would constitute a last and final statement that is subject to rule 64.
-The Panel would likely find that rule 64 had been breached if the upstream acquirer did not then elect the Control Reduction Option.
+For example, if the Upstream Acquirer was to state that it was going to elect the Control Reduction Option, that would constitute a last and final statement that is subject to rule 64.
+The Panel would likely find that rule 64 had been breached if the Upstream Acquirer did not then elect the Control Reduction Option.

-- Likewise, shareholders, directors and any other persons are subject to the rule 64 prohibition against misleading or deceptive conduct.
+- Likewise, other persons including shareholders and directors are subject to the rule 64 prohibition against misleading or deceptive conduct.

 - The Panel’s policy on last and final statements is set out in the Guidance Note on Misleading or Deceptive Conduct.